apache/skywalking-website/content/blog/2023-03-17-build-grafana-dashboards-for-apache-skywalking-native-promql-support/index.md

    ```text
    label_values(endpoint_traffic{layer='$layer', service='$service', keyword='$endpoint_keyword', limit='$endpoint_limit'}, endpoint)
    ```
-   The query expression here specifies the `$layer` and '$service' which are used to correlate with the services for the drop-down list.
+   The query expression here specifies the `$layer` and `$service` which are used to correlate with the services for the drop-down list.
 And also accept variables `$endpoint_keyword` and `$endpoint_limit` as filtering condition.

 6. **$endpoint_keyword**